wandyezj/wandyezj.github.io/notes/coffee-shop-setup.md

 ## Business

+### Customers

+### Location

+A location with a sufficient population that within walking distance.

+If close to a university or college have a continual rotating set of students along with faculty.

 ### Management

 - have instructions for all menu items written down and explained with pictures to ease training and to maintain consistency